 Costa Rica is an ideal destination for people who want to make the most of their retirement.
 With a little planning, retired tourists can experience everything this amazing country has to offer.

 In Costa Rica, seniors are often respectfully referred to as “ciudadanos de oro,” which translates to “golden citizens.”
-As this moniker suggests, older people are often treated with great respect, so seniors traveling through Costa Rica can expect to enjoy this particular privilege whether they’re touring the museums of San Jose or exploring the country’s beautiful landscapes.
+As this moniker suggests, older people are often treated with great respect.
+Seniors traveling through Costa Rica can expect to enjoy this particular privilege whether they’re touring the museums of San Jose or exploring the country’s beautiful landscapes.
 In addition, many of the country’s most popular destinations and attractions offer senior discounts, so keep your eyes peeled for generous money-saving promotions.

 Things to do

 Many tour companies cater to seniors and offer tours and excursions with older individuals in mind.
 In fact, many activities in Costa Rica are ideal for older travelers, including chartered cruises, guided tours of Costa Rica’s 26 national parks and wildlife refuges, and, of course, lounging on the country’s stunning beaches.
-With unparalleled natural diversity, Costa Rica is also the perfect destination for birdwatchers, and many of these nature tours focus on the amazing wildlife of the Costa Rican countryside.
-Amateur ornithologists will be in their element here, and several areas boast an incredible variety of bird life that has to be seen to be believed, such as Los Quetzales National Park, home of the resplendent quetzal.
+With unparalleled natural diversity, many nature tours focus on the amazing wildlife of Costa Rica with birdwatching in particular being quite impressive.
+Amateur ornithologists will be in their element here.
+Several areas boast an incredible variety of bird life that has to be seen to be believed, such as Los Quetzales National Park, home of the resplendent quetzal.

 Even seniors who want to soar above the rainforest on a canopy tour won’t be disappointed.
 In addition to Costa Rica’s famous canopy zipline tours, some wildlife reserves offer special tram car tours of these magnificent nature reserves, enabling seniors to see the jungle from a bird’s eye view in comfort.